 Show Annotations - Allows the user to hide the annotations

-Reset View Settings - Resets the viewport settings to the default setting imaging data for RF noise and anatomical motion which will stop laser delivery when detected.
+Reset View Settings - Resets the viewport settings to the default setting detected.
 When selected the dialogue box (image right) will be displayed requiring the user acknowledge DMAX is disabled.

 Tools Compare Series - Compares two different image data sets